Building the Notetaker of All Time

 With Claude in the loop, I picked up a lot of new languages and technologies faster:

-- a bit of Rust on the Tauri app
+- Rust on the Tauri app

 - mobile development w/ Expo.
 Running noat on my actual iPhone felt sick

-- Supabase realtime end-to-end — postgres_changes, subscriptions, replica identity, etc.
+- Supabase realtime subscriptions, replica identity, etc.

-Talking to friends during the development was also great fun.
-I got to practice my asking-customers-what-they-want muscle without leading them on.
-My friend Taira went the furthest with it, and she even brought noat up to an investor, who said that it should have AI and be built for agents because of course they did!
 She also suggested I apply to Compound VC’s Reverie Grants, at which point I discovered they already had a company named Noat in their portfolio — a nicotine company. 🚬

 Technical Learnings #